- Why company size is so important in business acquisition

 Let's take a moment to talk about starting multiples.

-There are hundreds of different industries out there – the majority of which you probably haven’t thought about (i.e. electron tube manufacturing or drive-in movie theaters).
-However, there are only a limited number in which Acquira has experience and interest.
+There are hundreds of different industries – most of which you probably haven't thought about (i.e., electron tube manufacturing or drive-in movie theaters).
+However, only a limited number of Acquira have experience and interest.
 We concentrate our attention on the home services space.

-Acquira’s expertise is in these industries, and we have an interest in co-investing with AEs in businesses that meet our criteria.
-Note that some of them may be segmented into retail and commercial components: we’re also interested in these types of businesses, even though they're not solely home services.
+Acquira's expertise is in these industries, and we are interested in co-investing with AEs in businesses that meet our criteria.
+Note that some of them may be segmented into retail and commercial components.
+We're also interested in these types of businesses, even though they're not solely home services.

 Thanks to our experience in these corners of the economy, we are familiar with common starting multiples across different industries based on the company's EBITDA multiple.